 Burns observed that “the awkward, indeed appalling, fact is that the more conflict ridden a place is, the more deeply involved in the community itself are the people who live there” and posed the alarming question – could the practice of broadcasters to lead with death and disaster be an attempt, albeit unconscious, to awaken our sense of community?

 Latterly Burns conducted research within the BBC, again he was interested in organisation but also in mass communication and the role of state broadcasting.
 In The Politics of Broadcasting: The BBC and the British Government he lists the many times government ministers, left and right, have accused the BBC of, in the words of Norman Tebbit, “bias, incompetence, low professional standard or simple error”.
-It would be fascinating to know what Tom Burns would have made of the current political climate’s impact on society, industry, communication and community and of course vice versa.
+It would be fascinating to know what Tom Burns would have made of the current political climate’s impact on society, industry, communication and community.

 The following publications can be found in the University Library: